 Though the game carries a genteel reputation as a recreation for society’s upper crust, make no mistake, the championships’ organizer, World Bowls, is deadly serious about the game being a sport.
 Rules include warnings to players about maintaining compliance with the World Bowls World Anti Doping Agency and that drug testing could take place.
 Bathroom breaks, too, are tightly monitored.

 With it not being unusual for many competitors to be around the age of retirement or well beyond, Ferrie, who works for a real estate company, is not intimidated by his relative lack of experience.
 Along with Goda, he qualified for the trip to Europe by winning the national singles championships in Hokkaido one year ago.
-“In the final,” he says, “I defeated a seventy-seven-year-old, but the year before a twenty-five-year-old won it.”
+“In the final,” he says, “I defeated a 77-year-old, but the year before a 25-year-old won it.”

 Goda believes that most crucial will be the players’ ability to maintain composure.
 “In lawn bowls, your mental state affects your performance greatly,” she explained.
 “If you are angry or jittery, things will not work the way you want.
 It is a sport that really reflects your mental state at that time.”